Adopt this strategy to seriously upgrade your diet.

 A simple way to consume probiotics daily is to eat yogurt containing live cultures and probiotics every morning, Gans suggests.
 In addition to probiotics, yogurt also contains protein and calcium.

-Other probiotic foods to try include: kefir, sauerkraut, fermented vegetables like kimchi, or fermented beverages like kombuchas.
+Other probiotic foods to try include: kefir, sauerkraut, or fermented vegetables like kimchi.
 For more ideas, check out our guide to the best foods for a healthy gut.